qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i send an email to all my contacts at once
 - i don't see a setting to add contacts how do i add contacts
 - how do i change contact email address on yahoo mail contact
-- nice guy put the app does not have a contact tbsp it should have ability to use existing phone contacts gmail contacts or outlook contacts
-- i edison team i'm having a problem with your mail app when i add a new contact in my contacts list then proceed to email this contact it does not show up on my screen as a contact so i'm having to go and copy and paste the contacts email address every time this shouldn't be happening please advise thank you tbsp eugene tbsp
+- i edison team i'm having a problem with your mail app when i add a new contact in my contacts list then proceed to email this contact it does not show up on my screen as a contact so i'm having to go and copy and paste the contacts email address every time this shouldn't be happening
 - how do i add a contact
 - how do i edit my contacts in the is app
 - how do i delete contacts
 - how do i add multiple contacts to an email from my iphone contacts list
-- my contact not tbsp
+- my contact not work
 - i there how do i add a contact for edison mail or why is not a contact from my google contacts coming up
 - contacts submitted